Why move to Melbourne from the UK? Here are a few reasons to live in Melbourne and Victoria when you migrate to

 20) Public Holidays

-Everyone loves a public holiday but imagine having even more than you’re used to in the UK.
-Here, Victorians celebrate a day off for The Melbourne Cup, AFL Grand Final, Labour Day, Anzac Day, Australia Day and even for the Queen’s Birthday.
+Everyone loves a public holiday, but imagine having even more than you’re used to in the UK.
+Here, Victorians celebrate a day off for The Melbourne Cup, AFL Grand Final, Labour Day, Anzac Day, Australia Day, and even the Queen’s Birthday.

-Most of these public holidays are in the warmer months, so you can enjoy a relaxing day soaking up the sun without worrying about work.
+Most public holidays are in the warmer months, so you can enjoy a relaxing day soaking up the sun without worrying about work.
 Rainy May Day Bank Holiday weekends will be a thing of the past!

-Melbourne is home to a huge variety of cultures in its numerous restaurants, cafes, bistros and bars.
+Melbourne is home to a vast variety of cultures in its numerous restaurants, cafes, bistros and bars.
 Whether you’re hungry for modern, traditional, exotic or home cooking flavours, the cities extensive dining scene offers a surprising selection of the world’s great cuisines, from popular classics to the truly revolutionary.

 Sip on a glass of Australia’s finest while snacking on luxury tapas down a laneway, munch on traditional dumplings in Chinatown, or escape the CBD and uncover Melbourne’s specialist eating destinations – Fitzroy for Spanish, Carlton’s ‘Little Italy’, Richmond for Vietnamese and Brunswick for Lebanese.

 What makes Melbourne The World’s Most Liveable City?

 Have We Convinced You With Enough Reasons To Move To Melbourne and Victoria?

-If you choose to live in Melbourne when you migrate to Australia, you won’t be disappointed.
+You won’t be disappointed if you choose to live in Melbourne when you migrate to Australia.

 Melbourne has everything you could wish for in your dream move down under.
 And we have hardly begun to scratch the surface!